AntoineVendeville/antoinevendeville.github.io/_pages/talks.md

 ---

 ## 2024
+* The Voter Model for Heterogeneous Data: Theory and Application to a French Twitter Dataset.
+Presented on Decembre 18, 2024 at [Centre d'économie de la Sorbonne](https://sites.google.com/site/cesworkinggroupnetworks/seminars-since-102014?authuser=0).
 * The role of mathematical models in social sciences.
 Presented on September 24, 2024 at [Sciences Po médialab](https://medialab.sciencespo.fr/en/news/the-role-of-mathematical-models-in-social-sciences/).
 * Inferring political preferences of Twitter users with a simple model for opinion dynamics.
 June 7, 2024 at [Bridges24](https://iscpif.fr/bridgesd24/).
 * [Discord in the Voter Model on Complex Networks](../files/poster_complenet.pdf).
 Presented on April 24, 2024 at [Complenet](https://complenet.weebly.com/).